neildsouza/back_up/README.md

 # BackUp

 **Steps to run the app**

-Will print "All done" when finsihed backing up.
+Will print "All done" when finished backing up.

 ```elixir